 Cummins Falls, Tennessee

-Though Cummins Falls feels like Eden, it's actually located in Jackson County, Tennesse, just a short drive away from Nashville.
-You can swim in the pools, hike, and camp nearby or just come for a day trip and to soak in the pleasant landscape.
-Now owned by Tennessee Parks and Greenways Foundation, the land was once owned by the Cummins family.
+Cummins Falls looks how we imagine Eden to look, and it's located in Jackson County, TN, just a short drive away from Nashville.
+You can swim in the pools, hike, and camp nearby or just come for a day trip and soak in the landscape.

 Ban Gioc–Detian Falls, Vietnam

-The Gioc–Detian Falls straddle the border between Vietnam and China.
-If you love the outdoors, this is the place of dreams, with running rivers and gorgeous green lagoons, isolated trails, and stunning mountain views.
-You can access it by boat from Hanoi, a fun mini-adventure in and of itself.
+The Gioc–Detian Falls straddles the border between Vietnam and China and is replete with running rivers and gorgeous green lagoons, isolated trails, and sweeping mountain views.
+The best part?
+You can access the waterfall by boat from Hanoi, a fun mini-adventure in and of itself.